pendulum-project/nts-pool-draft/draft-venhoek-nts-pool.md

 To facilitate communication between the pool and the time sources, 4 new NTS records are defined in {{records}}.
 Together these records provide a way for the pool to provide key exchange services to clients on behalf of the time sources.

-The Supported Next Protocol List ({{supportedprotocol}}) and Supported Algorithm List ({{supportedalgorithm}}) records allow the pool to ask a time source which protocols and algorithms it supports.
+The Supported Next Protocol List ({{supportedprotocol}}), Supported Algorithm List ({{supportedalgorithm}}) and List Server Names ({{listservernames}})) records allow the pool to ask a time source which protocols and algorithms it supports, and which server names are used in the NTP server records it generates.
 This information can be requested by the pool at any time, and can be cached for short periods of time to improve efficiency.

 Using knowledge of a time source's supported protocols and algorithms, the pool can then handle client connections for that time source, using the clients indicated desires to choose a concrete next protocol and AEAD algorithm.
 The pool can then extract the keys from the TLS connection and use the Fixed Key record ({{fixedkey}}) to request cookies for these keys from the time source.

+The list of server names provided by the time source can be used by the pool to honor requests by the client to not repeat a certain server.
+This allows more efficient retrieval of multiple sources from a pool.

 As it is wasteful to setup a new TLS session between the pool and the time source for each of these interactions.
 To facilitate reuse of the TLS sessions, we further introduce the Keep Alive record ({{keepalive}}).
 This record allows the pool to indicate to the time source a desire to keep the session alive for more than a single request-response interaction.